The Bristol Standard

 Bristol Standard Family

-Seven local authorities and one Play Association have bought the Bristol Standard and are part of the group known as the Bristol Standard Family which is headed by the Bristol Standard Development Group.
+Six local authorities have bought the Bristol Standard and are part of the group known as the Bristol Standard Family which is headed by the Bristol Standard Development Group.
 These authorities are committed to the process of the Bristol Standard as a quality improvement tool.
 Lead officers meet regularly as a group to ensure consistency in training, support and validation.
 They are:

 - Bath and North East Somerset